openmediavault/openmediavault-docs/prerequisites.rst

 **drive should have at least two partitions**.
 See table below for details.

 ============  ==========  ===========  =======================================
- Partition     Mininmal    Best size    Mandatory
+ Partition     Minimal     Best size    Mandatory
 ============  ==========  ===========  =======================================
- ``/boot``      256Mib      500Mib      Optional, partition used to boot ``/``           4Gi        120GiB      Yes, the partition were system install ``swap``       100Mib      16GiB       Optional, the partition for virtual ram
+ ``/boot``      256MiB      500MiB      Optional, partition used to boot ``/``           4GiB       120GiB      Yes, the partition were system install ``swap``       100MiB      16GiB       Optional, the partition for virtual ram
 ============  ==========  ===========  =======================================

 Data drive storage (DDS)